Weakness of Correlation Effect Manifestation in BaNi$_2$As$_2$: ARPES and LDA+DMFT study: Results and Discussion

-Let us emphasize another peculiarity of BaNi$_2$As$_2$ that differs it from regular iron arsenide superconductors.
-Once we plot orbital resolved LDA+DMFT spectral function maps for Ni-3d and As-4p states one can see that all these orbitals are present at the Fermi level (see Fig.~\ref{LDADMFT_orbs}).
-Also orbital resolved spectral function maps are very useful for better understanding of ARPES data.
-Main contribution to spectral function at the Fermi level comes from to Ni-3d$_{xy}$ and As-4p$_z$ states.
-The quasiparticle band at $-0.5$ eV near $\Gamma$-point corresponds to hybrid Ni-3d$_{z^2}$ -- As-4p$_z$ state.
-The quasiparticle bands located below $-2.0$ eV for horizontal polarization ARPES data (Fig.~\ref{ARPES_LDA_DMFT_broaden}(d)) represent Ni-3d$_{x^2-y^2}$ and Ni-3d$_{z^2}$ states.
-For vertical polarization ARPES data (Fig.~\ref{ARPES_LDA_DMFT_broaden}(f)) high intensity region around $\Gamma$-point in interval ($-1$; $-2$) eV belongs to Ni-3d$_{yz,xz}$, Ni-3d$_{xy}$ and Ni-3d$_{z^2}$ states.
+Main contribution to the spectral function at the Fermi level comes from to Ni-3d$_{xy}$ and As-4p$_z$ states.
+The bands around $-3$ eV correspond to Ni-3d$_{x^2-y^2}$, Ni-3d$_{z^2}$ and As-4p states.
+The quasiparticle band at $-0.5$ eV near $\Gamma$-point corresponds to the hybrid Ni-3d$_{z^2}$ --- As-4p$_z$ state.
+The quasiparticle bands seen below $-2.0$ eV in the ARPES data recoded with horizontal light polarization (Figure~\ref{LDA_DMFT_ARPES}(c)) represent Ni-3d$_{x^2-y^2}$ and Ni-3d$_{z^2}$ states.
+For vertical polarization ARPES data (Figure~\ref{LDA_DMFT_ARPES}(d)) high intensity region around $\Gamma$-point in the range ($-1$; $-2$) eV belongs to Ni-3d$_{yz,xz}$, Ni-3d$_{xy}$ and Ni-3d$_{z^2}$ states.
 The flat band near $-0.8$ eV has Ni-3d$_{x^2-y^2}$ character.
-One can see from comparison of Fig.~\ref{LDADMFT_orbs} and Fig.~\ref{ARPES_LDA_DMFT_broaden} that the As-4p states are almost not resolved due to the suppression of photoemission cross-section and photo-hole lifetime effects.
-Thus in the ARPES data below $-3$ eV the As-4p states are visible as a strongly blurred background.
+One can see from comparison of Figure~\ref{LDADMFT_orbs} and Figure~\ref{LDA_DMFT_ARPES} that the As-4p states are almost not resolved due to the suppression of photoemission cross-section and photo-hole lifetime effects --- thus the As-4p states are visible below $-3$ eV as strongly blurred background.